How does machine learning work?

-Machine learning needs human intervention, whereas deep learning can evaluate the results itself and decide if they’re satisfactory.
+Machine learning needs human intervention (think the augmented intelligence approach), whereas deep learning can evaluate the results itself and decide if they’re satisfactory.
 Since deep learning can learn from its own mistakes, it’s often compared to the human brain.
 While it might sound like science fiction, futurists’ predictions for 2025 say that we can go even further than that.

 While machine learning can improve user experience, it can also be used for controversial purposes, such as surveillance.
 Many cities use facial recognition software to monitor public spaces and identify criminals.
 However, privacy activists have raised concerns about its accuracy and whether it’s ethical to spy on people.

 Lack of transparency